 - Industrial Property: This includes patents, trademarks, and industrial design.

 - Copyright: This covers artistic works.
-Examples include books, films, music, paintings, photos, and sculpture.
+Examples include books, films, music,

 - 9 min read